 -

-Review and Edit: Always review and edit your writing to ensure that you have used the correct phrase.
+Review and Edit: Always review and edit your writing to confirm that you have used the correct phrase.

 - Read Aloud: Reading your writing aloud can help you identify awkward phrasing or incorrect usage.